A simple quantum model linked to a theory of decisions: Appendix

 In a more general psychological situation, $\phi$ may be some abstract thought belonging to the subconsciousness of a concrete person $A$.
 As a model, all thoughts in the mind of $A$ in some context may be thought of as functions of $\phi$.
 The thought $\phi$ will of course be inaccessible to $A$ himself, but some friend of $A$, knowing some psychology, may be able to guess parts of $\phi$.

 In a religious setting, $\phi$ may be thought of as being related to $A$'s faith in God.
-This is of course just an example; the theory of this paper is not in any way related to religion.
+This is of course just an example; the theory of this paper is not in any way based on religion.

 The model above may, as any model, be seen as a simplification.
 But I will claim that it is a useful simplification.

 Two thoughts $\theta$ and $\xi$ are seen as related if there is an inaccessible $\phi$ and a transformation $k$ on $\Omega_\phi$ such that $\theta = f(\phi)$ and $\xi = f(k\phi)$ for some function $f$.
 This requires that $\Omega_\theta$ and $\Omega_\xi$ are in one-to-one correspondence.
 If no such $k$ can be found, we say that $\theta$ and $\xi$ are essentially different.
 If the choice of variable $\phi$ is fixed, we will say that $\theta$ and $\xi$ are related relative to $\phi$.